2022–23 Formula E World Championship: Mid-season changes

-ABT CUPRA driver Robin Frijns sustained a wrist fracture on the opening lap of the Mexico City ePrix, leaving him unable to compete in the Diriyah ePrix double header.
+ABT CUPRA driver Robin Frijns sustained a wrist fracture on the opening lap of the Mexico City ePrix, leaving him unable to compete in the Diriyah, Hyderabad and Cape Town ePrixs.
 He was replaced by touring car and GT racer Kelvin van der Linde, who made his Formula E debut after testing for Audi in 2020.
+Frijns returned to the team for the São Paulo ePrix.

-André Lotterer will miss the Jakarta double-header as he will attend the Le Mans 24 Hours test day held across the same weekend.
-He will be replaced by Formula 2 and Porsche reserve driver David Beckmann.
+André Lotterer missed the Jakarta double-header as he attended the 24 Hours of Le Mans test day held across the same weekend.
+He was replaced by Formula 2 and Porsche reserve driver David Beckmann.

-List of planned races
+After the Monaco ePrix, Oliver Rowland parted ways with the Mahindra team in a mutual agreement.
+Replacing him for the rest of the season was Roberto Merhi, who made his Formula E debut at Jakarta.

+Calendar

-The following ePrix are contracted to form a part of the 2022–23 Formula E World Championship:
+The following ePrix were contracted to form a part of the 2022–23 Formula E World Championship:

 While it was originally planned to return to the format of starting the season at the end of a year and running until the European summer, the championship remained with a start early in the year for the third season running.